 Sid Meier’s Civilization VI

-The most recent and according to its creator perhaps the last title of the saga Civilization It is a turn-based game that is the dream of any fan of history.
+The most recent and according to its creator perhaps the last title in the Civilization saga is a turn-based game that is the dream of any fan of history.

 You’ll see your civilization grow from hand-picking rice to sending satellites to earn Influence Points within five to six hours.
 It is the definition of replayable.

-The game Cossacks is based on the epic clashes between two majestic, so it has a great amount of customization and strategy when it comes to combat as such.
+The game Cossacks is based on the epic confrontations between two majestic, so it has a great amount of customization and strategy when it comes to combat < / b> as such.
 Then, it is quite similar to the rest of RTS’s, being necessary to expand your territory, build a variety of buildings and get increasingly scarce resources for which you will end up facing.

 The main game, Cossacks European Wars, is based on the battles that hit the continent between the 17th and 18th centuries.